julia-dizhak/code-examples/README.md

   <summary>Explanation</summary>

   This code produce an error `Uncaught SyntaxError: Invalid left-hand side in assignment`.
-  It is error because the left side of assignament must always be 'wire'.
+  It is error because the left side of assignment must always be 'wire'.
   Variables are wires, so they can appear on the left side.

   A literal like `null` is not a 'wire',